cmgm15/didomi-devops-challenge/README.md

 In the image below you can find an architecture diagram with the main components.
 The diagram is not 100% accurate but it tries to demostrate the data flow and the resources that will be deployed using this terraform and serverless stack.

 ![architecture-didomi-challenge](./assets/didomi-challenge.png)

+You can find more documentation for terraform and serverless in the README.md file that exists for each folder.

 ## Assumptions